jstiff/notes_from_learning/Languages/Rust/Traits.md

 - What is the point?
 I think if we want a particular 'type' to have a restricted  method signatures.
 A trait is a way to define which types are allowed to interface with the methods.
 I can have a trait that has methods that only deal with 'String' or 'u8'.
 By saying `impl exampleTrait for myStruct`...
 I am telling the compiler that 'myStruct' will adopt the method signatures of 'exampleTrait' so keep track of when my code violates these type restrictions.
 This all promotes 'soundness' and 'consistency' throughout a program, reducing bugs caused by diff types or misused types.
 	- When I implement a Trait on a struct, I am saying I want the type constraints applied which will ensure that my code or the types I define will fallow the same logic as the trait.

+### wikipedia
+- The type system supports a mechanism similar to type classes, called "traits", inspired directly by the Haskell language.
+This is a facility for ad hoc polymorphism, **achieved by adding constraints to type variable declarations**.